Graded Hecke algebras and equivariant constructible sheaves on the nilpotent cone: Introduction

 \textbf{Main results}\\ Let $G$ be a complex reductive group and let $M$ be a Levi subgroup of $G$.
-To cover all instances of (twisted) graded Hecke algebras mentioned above, we also allow disconnected reductive groups.
+To cover all enhanced Langlands parameters for $p$-adic groups and all instances of twisted graded Hecke algebras mentioned above, we must allow disconnected reductive groups.
 Let $q\cE$ be an irreducible $M$-equivariant cuspidal local system on a nilpotent orbit in the Lie algebra of $M$.
-From these data a twisted graded Hecke algebra $\mh H (G,M,q\cE)$ can be constructed, as in \cite[\S 4]{AMS2}.
-As a graded vector space, it is the tensor product of: \begin{itemize} \item the algebra of polynomial functions on Lie$(Z(M^\circ)) = \mf t$, with grading two times the standard grading, \item $\C [\mb r]$, where $\mb r$ is a formal variable of degree 2, \item the (twisted) group algebra of a finite ``Weyl-like" group $W_{q\cE}$ (in degree 0). \end{itemize} We will work in $\mc D^b_{G \times \C^\times}(X)$, the $G \times \C^\times$-equivariant bounded derived category of constructible sheaves on a complex variety $X$ \cite{BeLu}.
+From these data a twisted graded Hecke algebra $\mh H (G,M,q\cE)$ can be constructed \cite[\S 4]{AMS2}.
+As a graded vector space, it is the tensor product of: \begin{itemize} \item the algebra $\mc O (\mf t)$ of polynomial functions on Lie$(Z(M^\circ)) = \mf t$, with grading 2 times the standard grading, \item $\C [\mb r]$, where $\mb r$ is a formal variable of degree 2, \item the (twisted) group algebra of a finite ``Weyl-like" group $W_{q\cE}$ (in degree 0). \end{itemize} We will work in $\mc D^b_{G \times \C^\times}(X)$, the $G \times \C^\times$-equivariant bounded derived category of constructible sheaves on a complex variety $X$ \cite{BeLu}.
+We let $G$ act on its Lie algebra $\mf g$ via the adjoint representation, and we let $\lambda \in \C^\times$ act on $\mf g$ as multiplication by $\lambda^{-2}$.
 In \cite{Lus-Cusp1,Lus-Cusp2,AMS2} an important object $K \in \mc D^b_{G \times \C^\times} (\mf g)$ was constructed from $q\cE$, by a process that bears some similarity with parabolic induction.
+With $G^\circ$ instead of $G \times \C^\times$, $K$ would be a character sheaf as in \cite{Lus-Char}.
+In general it does not fit entirely with Lusztig's notion of character sheaves on disconnected reductive groups, because those are only $G^\circ$-equivariant.

 Let $\mf g_N$ be the variety of nilpotent elements in the Lie algebra $\mf g$ of $G$ and let $K_N$ be the pullback of $K$ to $\mf g_N$.
 Up to degree shifts, both $K$ and $K_N$ are direct sums of simple perverse sheaves.
 This $K_N$ generalizes the equivariant perverse sheaves used to establish the (generalized) Springer correspondence \cite{Lus-Int}.
+The following was already known for connected $G$, from \cite{Lus-Cusp1,Lus-Cusp2}, while for disconnected $G$ it follows quickly from \cite{AMS2}.

 \begin{thmintro} (see Theorem \ref{thm:1.2}) \\ There exist natural isomorphisms of graded algebras

 \end{thmintro}